shredthaGNAR/stars/README.md

 * [DanaMW/DanaMW.github.io](https://github.com/DanaMW/DanaMW.github.io): None
 * [mitchuman/danshari](https://github.com/mitchuman/danshari): A blank slate theme for Shopify 2.0
 * [dagware/DanThomas](https://github.com/dagware/DanThomas): Dan Thomas' stuff
+* [TheRealDalunacrobate/DaProfiler](https://github.com/TheRealDalunacrobate/DaProfiler): DaProfiler is an OSINT tool allowing you to collect certain information about yourself in order to rectify by rgpd requests the traces you may have left on the net.
+DaProfiler is indeed able to recover: Addresses, Social media accounts, e-mail addresses, mobile / landline number, jobs.
+On a specified subject in a limited time.
+DaProfiler is designe
 * [daprofiler/DaProfiler](https://github.com/daprofiler/DaProfiler): DaProfiler is an OSINT tool allowing you to collect certain information about yourself in order to rectify by rgpd requests the traces you may have left on the net.
 DaProfiler is indeed able to recover: Addresses, Social media accounts, e-mail addresses, mobile / landline number, jobs.
 * [JarryShaw/darc](https://github.com/JarryShaw/darc): Darkweb Crawler Project
 * [m-khvoinitsky/dark-background-light-text-extension](https://github.com/m-khvoinitsky/dark-background-light-text-extension): Firefox addon that turns every page colors into "light text on dark background"